tpokorra/user_cas/README.md

 **Email**: Name of email attribute in CAS.
 Default: empty

-**Display Name**: Name of display name attribute in CAS (this might be the "real name" of a user).
+**Display Name**: Name of display name attribute(s) in CAS (this might be the "real name" of a user or a combination of two fields like: firstnames+surnames).
 Default: empty

 **Group**: Name of group attribute in CAS.
 Default: empty